 The flock of chickens is a fluctuating thing, as we hatch, grow, sell and dispatch various chickens.
 This page is an attempt keep their profiles reasonably up to date.
 So, who do we have at the moment?

 Australorp.
 5 years old.
 The matriarch, sole survivor of our original 3 hens, most valued flock member.
 Main plotlines: Serial broodiness, excellent mumma to many chicks.

 Australorp-Wyandotte cross.
 2 1/2 years old.
 The bossy, independent head hen.
 Main plotlines: Being the boss, loitering around for food, going off-her-rocker when raising chicks.

 Australorp.
 1 1/2 years old.
 One of our first incubator-raised chicks.
 Main plotlines: Big & hefty as a chick, no inclination to lay her eggs in a nestbox.

 Australorp.
-6 months old.
+8 months old.
 Daughter of Jemima & Andrew.
-Main plotlines: Started laying, a real pecker in the nestbox.
+Main plotlines: Started laying, a real pecker in the nestbox, raising her first chicks.

 Australorp.
 8 months old.
 Daughter of Tiggywinkle & Andrew.
 Main plotlines: Started laying, very friendly girl.

 Australorp.
 8 months old.
 Daughter of Tiggywinkle & Andrew.
 Main plotlines: Started laying, the scaredy-cat of the flock.